Thank you to Wyrick Robbins Yates & Ponton LLP for updating the below content with North Carolina information.

 Here is a brief look at the issue:

-Treatment.
-Health care providers as well as health plans can share patient information as reasonably necessary to provide treatment, coordinate care and arrange for payment.
+Treatment, Payment, and Health Care Operations.
+Health care providers, covered entities, and health plans can share patient information as reasonably necessary to provide treatment, to coordinate care, to arrange for payment, and to facilitate certain health care operations.
 Patients may request reasonable restrictions on the use of their data, even for these purposes.

 Public Health Activities.
 Public health authorities, such as the Center for Disease Control and Prevention (CDC), may obtain access to protected health information as necessary to prevent or control disease, injury or disability.